MK-0406/SnapAI_Mac/README.md

 Click Start to begin monitoring your Downloads folder.
 When a new screenshot is added:

 1. The image is scanned with OCR.
-2. Text is sent to the Groq AI.
+2. Text is sent to the Gemini AI.
 3. The panel displays the AI-generated response.

 ### ⏹️ Stop Monitoring